LordVonAdel/os2l/README.md

 ```

 ## Hosting on Windows
-To host on windows, "Bonjour Print Services" or the SDK needs to be installed on the host system: [https://support.apple.com/kb/DL999](https://support.apple.com/kb/DL999).
+To host on windows, "[Bonjour Print Services](https://support.apple.com/kb/DL999)" or the SDK needs to be installed on the host system.
+It is needed for [DNS service discovery](http://www.dns-sd.org/).
+When addresses and ports are given manually, this is not needed.

 I don't like that we need to depend on an apple product for this to work.
 A DNS-SD service is already implemented in windows 10 but is not accessible to us.
 [This](https://docs.microsoft.com/en-us/uwp/api/windows.networking.servicediscovery.dnssd.dnssdserviceinstance) is a good starting point to dig deeper and maybe find a solution.

 ## Hosting on Linux
-To work on Linux, "Avahi" is needed.
+To work on Linux, "Avahi" is needed for DNS-SD.
 (Not tested)

 ## Hosting  on MacOS
-On MacOS it will work default.
+On MacOS it will work by default.
 (Not tested)

 ## API
 ### OS2LServer